-It is safe to say that as became more mature, our friendship became more serious.
-Only in our final year did we bond like brothers.
+It’s safe to say that as we became more mature, our friendship became more serious.
+Only in our final year did we really bond like brothers.
 Mittal and I were roommates and we used to discuss our journey together.
 Knowing the fact that it was our last year together almost brought me to tears at times.
-Mittal and I used to talk all the time and we always brought along Manjit whenever we could.
-I wanted us to stay forever but life is cruel and so we had to bid goodbye in the end.
+He and I used to talk all the time and we always brought along Manjit whenever we could.
+I wanted us to stay forever but life’s life and so we had to bid goodbye in the end.

-We were from different parts of the country so visits were very rare.
-But social networks and modern communication systems help us to keep in touch but its not the same.
-Nothing will be the same.
+We were from different parts of the country so visits are very rare.
+But social networks and modern communications help us to keep in touch but its not the same.
+Nothing will ever be the same.